 Above: Dr. Silvia Diego talks with a patient about the importance of ACEs screening.

 The term Adverse Childhood Experiences (ACEs) comes from the landmark 1998 study by the Centers for Disease Control and Prevention (CDC) and Kaiser Permanente.
 ACEs describe 10 categories of adversities in three domains experienced by age 18 years: abuse, neglect, and/or household dysfunction.
-(1)
+(1) ACEs affect all communities, crossing ethnic, socioeconomic, gender, and geographic lines.

+Children are uniquely vulnerable to the effects of an overactive stress response due to ACEs because their brains and bodies are still developing.
 A child or adolescent who experiences ACEs without the buffering protections of trusted, nurturing caregivers and safe, stable environments can develop a toxic stress response, which can impact brain development, hormone and immune systems, and genetic regulatory systems.

 ACEs are strongly associated, in a dose-response fashion, with some of the most common and serious health conditions facing our society today, including at least 9 of the 10 leading causes of death in the United States.
 (2) (3) Identifying a history of trauma in children and adults and responding with trauma-informed care, can improve the health and well-being of individuals and families and lower long-term health costs.

-About ACEs Aware
+About the ACEs Aware Initiative

-LPOC is a 2020 ACEs Aware Grantee.
+LPOC is an ACEs Aware Grantee.